Skip Navigation

 With the ever-increasing complexity and volume of attacks, quickly identifying and neutralizing threats at the endpoint level has become essential.
 EDR solutions excel at this.
 These tools continuously monitor and collect data on endpoint activities, including file execution, network communications, and system modifications.
 This visibility allows the detection system to recognize deviations from baseline behaviors that may indicate a cyber threat.

-Suppose an employee's computer starts to behave unusually, such as executing files in the middle of the night or connecting to a suspicious overseas server.
+Suppose an employee's computer starts to behave unusually, such as executing files overnight or connecting to a suspicious overseas server.
 The EDR system immediately flags it as a potential threat.
 This continuous, automatic tracking of endpoint activities helps identify and block potential threats before they can cause more significant damage to the system.

 Once the system detects a threat, sophisticated EDR tools can remedy the situation quickly.
 Response activities may include isolating the affected endpoint, denying network access to a malicious IP address, or even rolling back the endpoint to a previous state to undo the changes made by an attacker.
 This swift response helps protect users from further damage.